 The role of the BCC is to issue commercial marijuana cultivation, distribution, transport, microbusiness, and retail licenses and with the aid of supporting agencies, regulate and enforce the legislature surrounding commercial marijuana production, sale, and consumption in California.

-In the California cannabis industry, the regulations are numerous, and the competition is fierce, so applicants are expected to go beyond the bare minimum requirements stipulated by the BCC regulations.
+In the California cannabis industry, the regulations are numerous, and the competition is fierce, so knowing how to get a cannabis dispensary license in California requires applicants to go beyond the bare minimum requirements stipulated by the BCC regulations.
 Due diligence must be combined with innovation and creativity to create a winning application.

 At GPS we have a roster of industry professionals who can help pave the path unique to your retail business.
-Following the steps above, we’ll guide you through every stage of the way, from local and state licensing through build-out of your facility, to grand opening.
+Following the steps above, we’ll guide you through every stage of the way, from determining how to get a cannabis dispensary license in California through build-out of your facility, to grand opening.

 1. Plan the Strategy and Assemble the Team